johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 };
 ```

+For more details about Tailwind please visit [Tailwind Guide](./TailwindGuide).

 ## 2. Change the Footer Background Color by Shadowing

-Within your `packages/mysite/src` you will already find a `shadow/@bodiless` folders
+Within your `packages/{my-package}/src` you will already find a
-created of some initial components that are being shadowed and defining some
+`shadow/@bodiless` folders created of some initial components that are being
-defaults.
-This is where we will additional shadowing.
+shadowed and defining some defaults.
+This is where we will add additional
+shadowing.
+During shadowing, the naming of the folders/files are critical as
+this informs the Shadowing Plugin what is being replaced.

-To shadow a package and tokens, first create a folder with the name of the
+To shadow a package and tokens, first create a folder with the **name of the
-package you are choosing to shadow, which is `vital-elements` in this case.
+package** you are choosing to shadow, which is `vital-elements` in this case.

-Then create a ts file within the folder that will shadow the token collection, which is
+Then create a ts file within the folder that will shadow the token collection
-`Color.ts`.
-So you should now have new file at
+with the **name of collection**, which is `Color.ts`.
+So you should now have new
-`packages/mysite/src/shadow/@bodiless/vital-elements/Color.ts`.
+file at `packages/{my-package}/src/shadow/@bodiless/vital-elements/Color.ts`.

 The Token Shadow Plugin will find this collection and replace the original
 with this new version.